nwg-piotr/nwg-drawer/README.md

 <img src="https://github.com/nwg-piotr/nwg-drawer/assets/20579136/8f4eacb4-5395-4350-889b-a9037aa34f08" width=640 alt="screenshot"><br>

-To close the window w/o running a program, you may use `Esc` key, or right-click the window next to the grid.
+To close the window w/o running a program, you may use the `Esc` key, or right-click the window next to the grid.

 ## Installation